 How do I establish paternity?

-My payor is not paying.
-How do I start getting child support?
+My child's father or mother is not paying.
+How do I start receiving child Support?

-What are the different ways I can get my support?
+What are the different ways I can receive my support?

 What happens if my child support check is lost or stolen?